Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

 \section{Theoretical Properties}

-In this section, we will derive analytic approximations for two fundamental performance metrics in online change-point detection: ARL (i.e., $\mathbb{E}_{\infty}[T_{w}]$), which is the expected stopping time when there is no change, and EDD (i.e., $\mathbb{E}_{0}[T_{w}]$), which is the expected stopping time when the change occurs immediately at $\kappa = 0$; this is a typically used performance metric for detection delay \citep{xie2013sequential}.
+In this section, we derive analytic approximations for two standard performance metrics in online change-point detection \citep{xie2013sequential}: the Average Run Length (ARL) (i.e., $\mathbb{E}_{\infty}[T_{w}]$, the expected stopping time when there is no change), and the Expected Detection Delay (EDD) (i.e., $\mathbb{E}_{0}[T_{w}]$, the expected stopping time when the change occurs immediately at $\kappa = 0$).
 Our ARL approximation is shown to be accurate numerically, enabling us to calibrate the detection procedure without relying on time-consuming Monte Carlo simulations.
-Most importantly, these results allow us to establish the asymptotically optimal window length $w^\star$ in the same sense as \citet{lai1995sequential}.
+These results also allow us to establish the asymptotically optimal window length $w^\star$ in the same sense as that in \citet{lai1995sequential}.